 The details of this project will include:

-An explanation of how the student intends to overcome his/her weaknesses that could negatively affect the project.
+- An explanation of how the student intends to overcome any weaknesses that could negatively affect the company

 Weekly lecture plan: